 - Food sensitivities.
 Certain types of foods and drinks release neurotransmitters that can lead to headaches.
-Common triggers include aspartame, caffeine, chocolate, alcohol and cheese.
+Common triggers include aspartame, caffeine, chocolate, alcohol and aged cheeses like Parmesan.

 - Dehydration.
 A lack of fluids can cause several types of headaches, so it’s important to stay hydrated and drink plenty of water.

-Lifestyle changes may help prevent headaches.
-Maintain a healthy lifestyle that includes nutritious foods, exercise and proper sleep.
+“Headaches are one of the most modifiable disorders,” says Dr. Nagar.
+“There is hope for seeking relief, and they’re very simple things.”
+For example, lifestyle changes may help prevent headaches.
+Maintain a healthy lifestyle that includes nutritious foods, adequate hydration, frequent exercise and proper sleep.
 Ask your physician about daily vitamins or supplements, such as vitamin B or magnesium.